dotnet/AspNetCore.Docs/aspnetcore/tutorials/first-mvc-app/adding-controller.md

 Replace `{PORT}` with your port number.

 Try different values for `name` and `numtimes` in the URL.
-The MVC [model binding](xref:mvc/models/model-binding) system automatically maps the named parameters from the query string in the address bar, to parameters in the method.
+The MVC [model binding](xref:mvc/models/model-binding) system automatically maps the named parameters from the query string to parameters in the method.
 See [Model Binding](xref:mvc/models/model-binding) for more information.

 ![Browser window showing an application response of Hello Rick, NumTimes is\: 4](~/tutorials/first-mvc-app/adding-controller/_static/rick4.png)

 In the previous image:

-* The URL segment (`Parameters`) isn't used.
+* The URL segment `Parameters` isn't used.
 * The `name` and `numTimes` parameters are passed in the [query string](https://wikipedia.org/wiki/Query_string).
 * The `?` (question mark) in the above URL is a separator, and the query string follows.
 * The `&` character separates field-value pairs.